sine2pi/ASR-model/README.md

 ## Zero-Value Processing in Speech Attention

+This model learns each audio feature in seperate layers in sequence each feature building on the other.
+Like human reinforcment learning.
+You can change the order of feature learned.
+Waveform spectrogram and pitch.

 ### The Significance of Zeros in Audio Processing

 In log-mel spectrograms, zero or near-zero values represent critical information: